UsmanAnsari/MovieSter/README.md

-# A Simple App for Tentwenty Assignment for Android Developer Postition
+# A Simple App of Android Developer Postition in Tentwenty